canonical/oem-qa-tools/Tools/PC/testflinger_yaml_generator/readme.md

 # Ideal and the srtucture

-Create seperate the template for building the yaml file, and make it more flexable.
+Create seperate the template for building the yaml file, and make it more flexible.

-So the template struceture will like this:
+So the template structure will like this:

 - Yaml file

-- Execute cmds files which will be include in test_cmds fields.
+- Execute cmds files which will be included in test_cmds fields.

 - Launcher files which is only used for checkbox testing